yun-liu/RCF/README.md

 ### PyTorch version of RCF

 For the PyTorch implementation of RCF, please refer to this repository: [yun-liu/RCF-PyTorch](https://github.com/yun-liu/RCF-PyTorch) (a clean version of [balajiselvaraj1601/RCF_Pytorch_Updated](https://github.com/balajiselvaraj1601/RCF_Pytorch_Updated)).
 Thanks for Balaji's contribution!
 This PyTorch implementation can reproduce the accuracy of the Caffe version.

+### Jittor version of RCF

+For the Jittor implementation of RCF, please refer to this repository: [yun-liu/RCF-Jittor](https://github.com/yun-liu/RCF-Jittor).

 ### Evaluation results